What were they thinking?

 What Have Acer Ever Done For Me?

-You are probably scratching your head right now and trying to remember those noticeable products in the PC world that Acer gave you.
+You are probably scratching your head right now and trying to remember those noticeable products in the PC world that they delivered.

 In the past few years only two come to mind: